CoffeeSprout/ansible-role-openvpn-client/README.md

 coffeesprout.openvpn-client
 =========

-Install OpenVPN and setup provided OpenVPN config client
+This Ansible role installs OpenVPN and sets up the provided OpenVPN client configuration.

 Requirements
 ------------

-Tested with Debian 11
+This role has been tested with Debian 11.

 Role Variables
 --------------

-    openvpn\_client\_template
+    openvpn_client_template

-The string containing the .ovpn configuration that needs to be installed; You can store this in a variable, template this or read it from a file.
+This variable contains the .ovpn configuration that needs to be installed.
+You can store this in a variable, template it, or read it from a file.
-See the examples
+See the examples below.

-    openvpn\_packages
+    openvpn_packages

-The packages to install for OpenVPN
+This variable specifies the packages to install for OpenVPN.

-    openvpn\_client_config\_name
+    openvpn_client_config_name

-The name for this openvpn configuration; Used in the configuration filename and the systemd unit
+This variable defines the name for the OpenVPN configuration.
+It is used in the configuration filename and the systemd unit.

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Below is an example of how to use this role, with variables passed in as parameters:

       - hosts: lab
         become: True